If you’re a Google AdSense publisher, here’s when you’ll get your 1099 and what you need to do to file your taxes and claim deductions.

 What if you’re a YouTube Creator?

-If you’re a YouTube creator, the ads on your videos are part of AdSense.
+If you’re a YouTube creator, the ads on your videos are part of AdSense financially even though the different content types are now on separate platforms.
 You may also receive a revenue share from YouTube premium.

 Do I have to give Google my Social Security Number?